 - Avoid Sensitive Actions: Do not access personal or financial information over hotel WiFi.

-- Use a VPN: Consider using a Virtual Private Network (VPN) on your phone or router for an added layer of security.
+- Use a VPN: Consider using a Virtual Private Network (VPN) on your phone or laptop for an added layer of security, but avoid routing the Nanit camera’s traffic through a VPN on your router as it may hinder connectivity.

 - Monitor Data Usage: Be aware of the data your Nanit might use, especially on metered connections.